Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 Haplogroup J2

-Most of these individuals are paper descendants of the American progenitor, Peter CARRICO, 1674 immigrant to Maryland, including one surnamed BLAINE who has a deliberate surname change in his patrilineal line.
-The rest are presumed descendants of Peter (see below).
 The haplotypes of those tested to 67 markers match each other at high levels, with none having a genetic distance of more than 3 from the family's modal haplotype, solidly establishing that they have a near common ancestor.
-Several have undergone deep SNP testing, with the result that they are Haplogroup J-2a4b* (J-M67) on the FTDNA haplotree (= J-2a1b* on the ISOGG tree).
+Several have undergone deep SNP testing, with the result that they are Haplogroup J2a4b (= J-M67).

-Their haplotypes are unique, which is not particularly unusual (about 40% of individuals tested have no match "out of the gate"); however, their haplotypes are so unique that their distance to their nearest common ancestor, even within their own J-2a4b subclade, is calculated to be some 3210 to 4530 years.
+Their haplotypes are unique, which is not particularly unusual (about 40% of individuals tested have no match "out of the gate"); however, their haplotypes are so unique that their distance to their nearest common ancestor, even within their own J2a4b subclade, is calculated to be some 3210 to 4530 years.
 They have a value at one marker that is so unusual, I'm told no one else so far tested has it (viz., DYS425=10t).
-These unusual results have attracted the attention of Haplogroup J researchers, which is very much to our benefit as we can rely on their interest to sort out our distant origins.
+These unusual results have attracted the attention of Haplogroup J researchers, which is very much to our benefit as we can rely on their interest to help sort out our deep origins.

-The mutation defining J-2a4b (M67+) occurred an estimated 11.6 ± 2.6 thousand years ago.
+The mutation defining J2a4b (M67+) occurred an estimated 11.6 ± 2.6 thousand years ago.
 Today, individuals of this subclade can be found throughout southern Europe, the Middle East, and northern Africa, but the highest concentrations are in Italy and the countries surrounding the eastern Black Sea (viz., Turkey, Georgia, Armenia, and southern Russia).

-Haplogroup J-2a4b-1 = J-M92 — descendant of Joaquim CARRICO, of Portugal
+Haplogroup J-M92 — descendant of Joaquim CARRICO, of Portugal, then Brazil

-The mutation defining J-2a4b-1 (M92+) arose an estimated 8.8 ± 2.3 thousand years ago.
+The mutation defining J2a4b1 (M92+) arose an estimated 8.8 ± 2.3 thousand years ago.
 Today, individuals of this subclade can found in southern and eastern Europe, the Middle East, central and southern Asia, northeastern Africa, and India.
 It is most concentrated in southern Italy, southern Greece, Turkey, Egypt, and India.

 Haplogroup L